Flarp/oprec/README.md

 # OpRec

 A giant work in progress crate that can transform functions.
-It is planned to support inverses, derivatives, and estimates of integrals using finite Taylor series.
+It is planned to support inverses, derivatives, and integrals using the [Risch Algorithm](https://en.wikipedia.org/wiki/Risch_algorithm).